iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.de.covidtracker___1.0.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.de.covidtracker 5 reviews"/>
 </p>

+> New.
+Just installed.
+However, this important app was very easy to follow and activate.
+Best of all..ITS FREE!
+We need this sorta information to help combat Covid.
+Stay Safe all.<br> :date: __2020-10-25 10:15:47__

+> COVIDAlert, Delaware Division of Public Health helps reduce the spread of COVID With your help, the COVID Alert DE app can help reduce the spread of coronavirus.
+The Division of Public Health of the State of Delaware is asking everyone to help tackle coronavirus by downloading and using the COVID Alert DE app every day.
+If you use the app you will • Be alerted if you have been in close contact with another user who has tested positive for coronavirus. •<br> :date: __2020-10-25 03:03:52__

+> Very informative and hey if it keeps me safer I'm all for it .<br> :date: __2020-10-24 10:58:12__

 > Great idea<br> :date: __2020-10-23 02:57:58__

 > Jk you'll k.
 BLM on jk km violin BBC don vso inch ill<br> :date: __2020-10-19 01:51:28__